 BMW X5 review

-Although BMW offers a single petrol engine in the X5 range, almost all buyers will opt for one of the four diesel engine options.
-These include the entry-level four-cylinder rear-wheel drive sDrive25d that achieves over 50mpg.
+Shunning thirsty petrol engines with only one available in the range, BMW believes the vast majority of buyers will opt for their excellent diesels.
+Kicking these off is the entry-level four-cylinder rear-wheel drive sDrive25d that achieves over 50mpg.
 The xDrive30d, meanwhile, offers an impressive blend of both performance and economy.
 These and the other X5 derivatives are offered in the SE or M Sport trim levels.

-From the outside, the look of the latest X5 is an unexciting evolution of the previous car, while the interior is a real mash-up of different materials.
-That said, interior quality has improved considerably along with the rest of the BMW range.
+From the outside, the look of the latest X5 is an unexciting evolution of the previous car, while the interior is a bit of a mash up of various textures and materials.
+That said, interior quality has improved considerably along with the rest of the BMW range, and is amongst the besat in the market.

 Space for passengers has increased, too - especially around the shoulders.
 Around 40 per cent of buyers opt for the seven-seat X5 option, ensuring BMW’s big 4x4 will remain a common sight outside the school gates for years to come.
 The luxury SUV market is looking particularly crowded these days, and the X5 will have to battle the Porsche Cayenne, Mercedes M-Class and Range Rover Sport.